ishaan5199/firebaseTransactions/README.md

 1. ReactJS - bootstrapped with `create-react-app`
 2. Authentication via Firebase Auth and Firestore database for storing transaction info

+## Reason for using the above tech stack
+ReactJS - Makes the process of creating a single-app website much easier, coupled with great routing features as well as the plethora of packages available via npm.
+Proper code splitting via components helps us to reuse them in multiple locations without including the same code in multiple places.
+High Level of compatibility with various tech stacks.

+Firebase - Makes user authentication easier and provides a list of methods for authenticating a user like email signin, google signin etc.. out of the box.
+Also has 2 database applications Firestore and Realtime Database, I used Firestore as the amount of data to be stored was less and only required simple queries.
+Has various other features including working with Google Cloud Platform directly.

 ## Authors
 Ishaan Mahesh